 Near the beginning of the Jinchuu Arc of Rurouni Kenshin, Enishi tells Kenshin that he has ten large battleships (of the type deployed by Shishio in the previous arc) and threatens to use them to burn Tokyo to the ground if Kenshin backs out of their upcoming confrontation.
 Now compare this with the infamous Buster Call from One Piece, which is virtually the same thing.
 It's also entirely possible that this was intentional since Eiichiro Oda, author of One Piece, used to be Watsuki's assistant before starting his own series.

-In Macross Frontier episode 6, ffter Ranka starts singing, Nanase encourages her with: "Become the next pop idol!
+In Macross Frontier episode 6, after Ranka starts singing, Nanase encourages her with: "Become the next pop idol!
 Overthrow Sheryl!".
-First time this was funny, but during rewatch, this is very cringeworthy after remembering ep.
-18, where said "Overthrow Sheryl!" turns out a totalTear Jerker for Sheryl, and does not bode well for Ranka either.
+First time this was funny, but during rewatch, this is very cringeworthy since in episode 18 said "Overthrow Sheryl!" turns out to be a totalTear Jerker for Sheryl.
+It doesn't turn out well for Ranka either.

 When fighting Lunatic, Kotetsu jokes about the palm-like design on his mask.
 Episode 16 informs us that it is because Yuri Petrov has a hand-shaped burn mark on his face from when he killed his father.